malipek/esp8266_utility_meter_mon/README.md

 When resistance on LDR drops to less than hundreds of Ohms (utility meter LED indicator is on), almost all VCC voltage drops across PR1.
 The gate has near-VCC potential, and the MOSFET is saturated.
 The current flows through R1 resistor, so voltage on VOut is down to ground.
 The pulse is sent to the microcontroler.

 Pros:
-+ low power consumption during: max around 0.1W,
++ low power consumption: max around 0.1W,
 + compact circuit,
 + very cheap components: around $1.3.